SuperSwiftMarkup/SuperSwiftMarkdownPrototype/README.md

 ## Meeting the expectations of iOS and macOS users

-Our goal is to provide a rich and intuitive text selection experience that meets the expectations of iOS and macOS users.
-This includes a comprehensive set of features that enhance usability and productivity.
-Here's what we aim to support:
+The goal is to provide a rich and intuitive text selection experience that meets the expectations of iOS and macOS users.
+This includes a comprehensive set of features that enhance usability and productivity as outlined in the following.

 ### Basic Text Selection
 - **Tap and Hold**: Select a word by tapping and holding on it.